 Government influence is one option for driving click savings in the GUI, which would encourage collaboration between doctors and application vendors.
 The other and currently employed option is the continued hand of the free market as the deciding factor towards the interfaces that work the best for doctors as they continue to organically establish winning designs.

-Some EHR companies now also offer medical billing services which alleviates all medical billing duties for the medical practice, saving them lots of clicks in valuable administrative resources and time to spend providing health care.
+Some EHR companies now also offer medical billing services which alleviate all medical billing duties for the medical practice, saving them lots of clicks in valuable administrative resources and time to spend providing health care.

 Whether standardization comes from the federal government or the free market’s ability to select the best products and services, only time will tell.
 In the meantime, the most provider-considerate EHR companies strive to create the best doctor experience, providing many click-saving features for every new regulation in order to help doctors focus on patient care.
 The medical providers have let it be known that every click is counted, and the time-saving EHR application which helps doctors optimize practice efficiency and shorten administrative time will win the market.